Raahim24/CompFinder-AI/README.md

     *   **Reason**: Chosen for its ability to quickly build interactive web applications with pure Python, allowing for rapid iteration and demonstration of the recommendation system.
     *   **Learning**: Streamlit's simplicity accelerated the deployment phase significantly.

-## 🤝 Contributing

-Contributions are always welcome!
-If you have suggestions for improvements or new features, please feel free to:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add Your Feature'`).
-5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.